 All of these symptoms are due to the irritation of the nerve from the herniated disc.
 By interfering with the pathway by which signals are sent from your brain out to your extremities and back to the brain, all of these symptoms can be caused by a herniated disc pressing against the nerves.

 An MRI is commonly used to aid in making the diagnosis of a herniated disc.
 It is very important that patients understand that the MRI is only useful when used in conjunction with examination findings.
 It is normal for a MRI of the lumbar spine to have abnormalities, especially as people age.
-Patients in their 20s may begin to have signs of disc wear, and this type of wear would be expected on MRIs of patients in their 40s and 50s.
-This is the reason that your physician may not be concerned with some MRI findings noted by the radiologist.
+Patients in their 20s may begin to have signs of disc wear, such as a disc buldge.
+This type of abnormality would be expected on MRIs of patients in their 40s and 50s.
+This is the reason that your physician may not be concerned with some MRI findings noted by a radiologist.

-Making the diagnosis of a herniated disc, and coming up with a treatment plan depends on the symptoms experienced by the patient, the physical examination findings, and the x-ray and MRI results.
+Making the diagnosis of a herniated disc, and coming up with a treatment plan depends on the symptoms experienced by the patient, the physical examination findings, and the results of imaging studies.
 Only once this information is put together can a reasonable treatment plan be considered.